MaastrichtU-IDS/best-practices/docs/dev-on-windows.md

 ### Navigate the terminal

-Using the terminal is not as complicated, all you need to do is to go to the right directory (aka. folder) and tell your computer what he should do (aka. run a command).
+Using the terminal is not as complicated as muggles think, all you need to do is to go to the right directory (aka. folder) and tell your computer what he should do (aka. run a command).

 List files and directories in the current directory: